NNNvD/Mutualism_test/README.md

 # Dynamical Mutualism Model Simulation
-This repository implements the Dynamical Model of General Intelligence as discussed in Van der Maas' book *Complex Systems Research in Psychology* (Chapter 6: Mutualism Model).
+This repository implements the Dynamical Model of General Intelligence as discussed in Van der Maas' book *Complex Systems Research in Psychology* ([Chapter 6: Psychological Network Models](https://santafeinstitute.github.io/ComplexPsych/ch6.html#sec-Mutualism-model)).

 The provided R script recreates the mutualism simulation described in the book, producing synthetic ability trajectories and the resulting positive